PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI2.md

 ## 3) Workshop: Open Images & A Designer's Critical Alphabet

-In the workshop we are going to investigate how the Eurocentric worldview (i.e. the driving force behind many of our implicit biases) affects famous benchmark image datasets such as Open Images.
+In the workshop, we are going to investigate how the Eurocentric worldview (i.e., the driving force behind many of our implicit biases) affects famous benchmark image datasets such as Open Images.

 To do so, we will use A Designer's Critical Alphabet, which is a tool that helps you to reflect on the design process (of a data science/AI project) by applying concepts of critical theory; a philosophy that, amongst others, involves challenging the prevailing view of society.

 By critiquing the status quo, in this case the Eurocentric worldview, we allow for a space where group differences, and multi-cultural viewpoints can be acknowledged, and appreciated; a shared worldview that encompasses for many personal/unique worldviews.

-To make it a bit more concrete, let's explore the Open Images dataset, and see how it is influenced by this prevailing worldview:
+To make it a bit more concrete, let's explore the Open Images dataset, and see how this dominant worldview influences it:

 If you look at images with the class label 'Wedding,' you will see that they often depict a traditional western wedding (e.g., heterosexual couple, white/ivory wedding dress, etc.).
 A classifier trained on the Open Images dataset will reflect this particular bias; images that deviate from the norm are more likely to be misclassified than images that adhere to the norm.

-To mitigate this bias we need to make the data more varied, thus 'inclusive'.
+To mitigate this bias we need to make the data more varied (e.g., 'inclusive').
 There are multiple ways to achieve this goal.
-For example, we could add additional images of weddings that do not adhere to traditional western norms to the dataset (e.g. LGBTQ+ couples).
+For example, we could add additional images of weddings that do not adhere to traditional western norms to the dataset (e.g., LGBTQ+ couples).

 First, we need to familiarise ourselves with the Open Images dataset: